lparkos/UX-Prototyping-Environ/README.md

 - Nunjucks: One of the most powerful templating languages for JavaScript.
 - Ionicons: The premium icon font for Ionic Framework.

-## How to install Gulpazan?
+## How to install UX Prototyping Environment?

-Clone the repository by typing `git clone https://github.com/babilkuyusu/Gulpazan.git` command in your terminal window or [click here](https://github.com/babilkuyusu/Gulpazan/archive/master.zip) to download Gulpazan in to your local computer.

 Open your terminal window and type `npm install` command to install all the dependencies that Gulpazan needs.